Tushar010119/THE-AI-FACE-SWAP-DF/README.md

 bash run.sh
 ```

-`cam` and `avatarify` windows will pop-up.
+`cam` and `THE-AI-FACE-SWAP-DF` windows will pop-up.
 The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
 Please follow these [recommendations](#driving-your-avatar) to drive your avatars.

 #### Mac
 *Note*: On Mac Avatarify runs only with [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/alievk/avatarify/wiki/Remote-GPU) with GPU.